 Now that you know what Social Security insurance benefits are, applying for Social Security insurance benefits is just one click away at ssa.gov.

-*Adriane S. Grace is a Social Security Attorney who regularly represents individuals in Social Security appeals in Texas.
+*Adriane S. Grace is a Social Security Attorney who regularly represents individuals in Social Security appeals in the Dallas, Prosper, Plano, Frisco, McKinney, & Allen Texas area.
 She has also consulted and advised on survivors benefits and has assisted families with Texas court proceedings necessary for obtaining survivors benefits.
 Attorney Grace is licensed to practice law in Texas and Virginia and is a former Attorney-Advisor to the Social Security Administration.
 For more information about Attorney Grace, please check out her Attorney Profile.